mapzen/documentation/docs/index.md

 ### Mobile products

 To use Mapzen's Android SDK or any of Mapzen's other products in your mobile apps, you need an API key for the function you are integrating.
-For example, adding routing to your app requires a Mapzen Turn-by-Turn API key.
+For example, adding routing to your app requires a Mapzen API key.

 ## Terms of use